-Founded ESS in 2007 after The Software Factory partnership split.
+Founded ESS in 2007.
 ESS did not replace work overnight - it layered on top of existing commitments and long-term client relationships.
 Built from a solo consultancy into a 15 person delivery organization known for white-glove service.

 Led an 11-engineer delivery team, driving Agile adoption and technical delivery for enterprise consulting engagements.